 Firstly, what is pH, what does it mean to us and why does it matter?

-A pH value is given by allocating it with a numerical value between 0(zero) and 14.
+A pH value is given by giving it a numerical value between 0(zero) and 14.
 The number 7 is considered to be neutral – neither one thing nor the other.
 The lower the number below 7, the more acid the soil is, and the higher the number above 7, the more alkaline the soil is.

 In general terms, the pH levels in an average garden’s soil tend not to be lower than 5, nor higher than 9, although there will always be exceptions.

 So why on earth does it matter what the pH value is?
 It is simply because of what certain types of plants will or will not tolerate.
-It’ a bit like very dry or very wet soils, or very hot or cold situations.
+It’s a bit like very dry or very wet soils, or very hot or cold situations.
 Some plants can cope and some cannot.